EelcoV/RasterTool/doc/styleguide.md

 *Do not use:*
 * (static) class fields.
 Instead, declare instance properties on this, in the constructor; declare static properties on the class name, after the class definition.
 * private class methods and fields (declared with #).
-These have been supported only from Firefox 90 onwards.
+These have been supported only from Firefox 90 onwards (July 2021).
 * static initialization blocks.
-This is supported only from Firefox 93 onwards.
+This is supported only from Firefox 93 onwards (September 2021).
 * Array.includes (which is part of ECMAScript 2016).
 * async function (ECMAScript 2017).